dinesh-official/devops/ek.md

 You should now be able to see logs flowing into Kibana from Filebeat.

-### know more
+**Learn more**

-Explore the detailed setup and configurations in my GitHub [Filebeat Guide](https://github.com/dinesh-official/devops/blob/main/filebeat.md).
+Dive deeper into the detailed setup and configurations in my [Filebeat Guide on GitHub](https://github.com/dinesh-official/devops/blob/main/filebeat.md).